oracle/coherence-operator/README.md

 The fastest way to experience the operator is to follow the [Quick Start guide](https://oracle.github.io/coherence-operator/docs/quickstart.html), or you can look through our  [documentation](https://oracle.github.io/coherence-operator/), or try out the [samples](https://oracle.github.io/coherence-operator/docs/samples/).

 -------
-The current release of the operator is 1.0.
-This release was published on .
+The current release of the operator is 1.0.0.
+This release was published on July 31, 2019.

 -------